Iran's leader rejects call to surrender, saying US intervention would cause 'irreparable damage'

 The group, which also provided detailed casualty figures during 2022 protests over the death of Mahsa Amini, crosschecks local reports against a network of sources it has developed in Iran.

-Iran has not been publishing regular death tolls during the conflict and has minimized casualties in the past.
+Iran has not published regular death tolls during the conflict and has minimized casualties in the past.
 Its last update, issued Monday, put the toll at 224 people killed and 1,277 others wounded.

+Internet service, which has faced repeated disruption in Iran over the past six days, crashed on Wednesday.
+The internet-monitoring group NetBlocks reported a “near-total national internet blackout."

+The Iranian Communications Ministry announced that the government was limiting internet access to prevent Israel's “misuse of the country’s communication network for military purposes.”

 Shops have been closed across Tehran, including in its famed Grand Bazaar, as people wait in gas lines and pack roads leading out of the city to escape the onslaught.